microsoft/pxt/docs/writing-docs/tutorials/control-options.md

 ### Diffs

 You can have differences in code between the current step hint and the previous step hint.
-This is done by specifying **diffs** in the metadata.
+This is done by specifying **@diffs** in the metadata.
 The default is ``false``.

 ```
 ### @diffs true